• Home

 4, First plastic headlights

 Mid 1990`s plastic headlights hit the scene.
-Finally car makers could mould headlights to any shape they wanted & would give the designers the freedom they craved.
+Finally vehicle manufacturers could mould headlights to any shape they wanted & would give the designers the freedom they craved.
 Plastic was cheaper than glass which paved the way for more complex headlights.
 Problem with plastic headlights are oxidation, yellowing & the effects to the wider environment.

-Known as digital adaptive matrix headlights, these headlights adapt to the road & the surroundings, much more complex than the earlier plastic headlights.
-New matrix headlights can throw digital warning signs & images on the road ahead using over a million internal ‘micro-mirrors & thats only the start to what the matrix lights can do.
+Known as digital adaptive LED headlights, these headlights adapt to the road & the surroundings, much more complex than the earlier plastic headlights.
+New matrix headlights can throw digital warning signs & images on the road ahead using over a million internal ‘micro-mirrors & thats only the start to what the modern LED headlights can do.
 DAMH are very costly to replace but look amazing in the dark.

 6, The future of headlights

-As more driverless cars are being rapidly designed, new vehicles in 100 years will not need a driver to see the road ahead hence headlights won`t be needed.
-Fully autonomous & self driven activated cars will become the norm, relying on advanced fitted infrared cameras.
-Sitting in heavy traffic & travelling long distances will become a breeze.
+As driverless cars are being engineered new vehicles in 100 years will not need a driver to see the road ahead hence headlights won't be needed.
+Fully autonomous & self driven activated vehicles will become the norm.
+Safety will greatly improve as AVs can react far more quickly than any human & AVs will increase mobility & independence for people who have difficulty driving.